 The most powerful thing I’ve ever done is to let go of the speck.
 It’s a scary thing to consider, and for most of my life I wouldn’t have known how.
 Widening your speck, your view of reality, requires vulnerability, invites failure, and will send your ego into a tailspin.
 It will force you to deal with your prejudices.
 Expose your fear of worthlessness, and highlight your personal flaws.
 It will change your view of the world, but perhaps more importantly, it will change your view of self.

 As the speck widens you will let more of the world in.
 Defensive walls will crumble.
 You will listen to critiques with an eager ear.
-Process their truth and letting what is false melt away.
+Process their truth and let what is false melt away.
 Widening your speck will bring you peace.
 Bring you closer to finding your purpose.

 If you’re still with me, you’ve already taken the first step.
 Widening your speck requires you to erase the filters you’ve placed in your mind.
 Filters that refuse to allow you to see anything that your ego deems too difficult.
 These filters have grown in you from the time you were old enough to speak.
 They told you how to view the world, regardless of what information you were given.
 Most of these filters are given to us by others, but the blame for continuing to use them rests with us.